 A large part of the Gurukula system was focused on the development of Brahmana—and the dissemination of Vedic knowledge.
 The role of the Brahmana in traditional Vedic society was teaching and performing yajña.
 Extensive mastery of Sanskrit was required both for the performance of yajña as well as teaching Vedic knowledge to disciples because the tradition was based on the oral transmission of information.
 With the dawn of Kali-yuga, the oral tradition was converted into a written tradition and several prominent Acharyas have written extensive commentaries on the Vedic texts.

 The traditional system of yajña has also gradually disappeared because people are no longer capable of performing these complex procedures accurately and inaccurate performances produce no results.
-The yajña are no longer viable because most of these procedures do not produce expected outcomes.
+This yajña is no longer viable because most of these procedures do not produce expected outcomes.

 In this sense, all the key functions of the traditional Gurukula are now unnecessary: (1) the system of yajña is now ineffective, (2) the accurate pronunciation of the Vedic mantra is not viable for most people, and (3) the interpretation of Vedic scriptures is a task beyond the purview of common people.
 Since the mantra, yajña, and scriptural interpretation are not dominant needs, the learning of Sanskrit may be personally interesting to people, but it is not essential for a successful life.